-Your child may have been neglected at daycare if you notice the following signs:
+Your child may have been abused, mistreated, or neglected at daycare if you notice the following signs:

 - Unusual hunger or thirst